Virginia Capital Trail || How to use Amtrak to Ride the Trail

 At the midpoint of our ride, we catch a light lunch and beer at Cul's Courthouse Grille.

-Much much-needed lunch break was taken at Cul's Courthouse Grille located at Charles City Courthouse.
-Good selection of craft beer from both Richmond and Williamsburg.
-Very cyclist-friendly place.
-If you have road shoes make sure to have covers for your cleats.
-The grille has the original wood floor in the 1872 building.
+We took a much-needed lunch break at Cul's Courthouse Grille, located at Charles City Courthouse.
+The grille offers a great selection of craft beers from both Richmond and Williamsburg and is very cyclist-friendly.
+If you're wearing road shoes, be sure to bring cleat covers, as the grille features the original wood floors from the 1872 building.

-The day we took this trip is the 18th anniversary of 9-11.
-Richard sported his RWB team kit and ran into a group of RWB members doing a 9-11 anniversary ruck to the Virginia War Memorial.
+Coincidentally, the day we took this trip marked the 18th anniversary of 9/11.
+Richard wore his RWB team kit and unexpectedly ran into a group of RWB members who were doing a 9/11 anniversary ruck to the Virginia War Memorial.

 Team RWB 9-11 Ruck.